Henry Davies (rugby league): University of Manchester

 Davies was a prominent member of the University of Manchester 1st Team during his 4-year degree in Turning-lights-on-and-off.
-While best known for overunning lines and dropping balls at crucial moments, Davies was an ever-present in the UMRLFC pack.
-A dominant force in the University game, Davies amassed an impressive total of three tries in just 40 appearances.
+While best known for overrunning lines and dropping balls at crucial moments, Davies was an ever-present in the UMRLFC pack.
+A dominant force in the university game, Davies amassed an impressive total of three tries in just 40 appearances.
 He enjoyed a fierce rivalry with Adam Heal in the popular game 'Who Can Avoid Playing Prop'.

 Davies played a key role during some of UMRLFC's most successful years, winning the Two Cities' Challenge twice in 2018 and 2019 as well as the BUCS Northern Conference Cup in 2018.
 Davies was also pivotal in the 2017 and 2018 Christie Cup triumphs as well as the runners up finishes in 2017-18 BUCS Northern 2A and the 2017 BUCS Northern Conference Cup.
-Davies infamously turned up late for the 2018 BUCS National 9's Finals, making his first appearance of the tournament in the final vs Northumbria where he dropped the ball to end the game 12-8 in favour of Northumbria.
+Davies infamously turned up late for the 2018 BUCS National 9's Finals, making his first appearance of the tournament in the final vs Northumbria where he dropped the ball to end the game 12–8 in favour of Northumbria.

-Professional Career
+Professional career

 Davies has played for Leigh Miners Rangers, Halifax Panthers and Salford Red Devils, I think.

 In September 2022, Davies made his Salford debut in the Super League against the Warrington Wolves in a losing effort.
 The entire team and alumni of UMRLFC were very proud of him, until he caught the ball with his chest and carried the ball in on last tackle.

+Australia

+Davies made the switch to Australia for the 2023 season, playing for Coffs Harbour Comets.
+His season was plagued with injuries but he still enjoyed a number of appearances for the comets.
+Upon the completion of the season, he returned back to the UK and rejoined University of Manchester Rugby League team, realising he couldn't hack it in the big leagues he proceeded to use his stature as a fully grown man against underdeveloped 18 year olds.
+He also returned from Australia sporting the 'worst hair cut ever' as voted for in the 2023 Q4 edition of gentleman's quarterly magazine.